 Summer Scholarships for High School Students

 Developed collaboratively with Hartford Public Schools, this four-week outreach program explores landscapes from our permanent collection to improve students’ descriptive writing skills.
-Students learn to “read” and describe works of art through the use of art terminology in concert with their five senses and personal feelings.
 This program includes active group discussions and writing exercises in the classroom and art room, a docent-facilitated lesson at the school, a docent-guided visit at the museum, an art-making activity, and a built-in assessment tool.
 All lessons promote state and national curriculum standards in the language and visual arts.
 Busing and teacher curriculum materials are provided.

 Eligible schools must be members of Hartford Performs, the arts education collaborative serving Hartford Public Schools.
 Please have your school voucher number available when making your reservation.

-Creativity and talent take center stage in this inspiring exhibition produced in partnership with Hartford Public Schools.
-Join us as we celebrate the forty-second Hartford Youth Art Renaissance with a collection of artworks created by students in prekindergarten through twelfth grade on view at both the museum and Hartford Public Library.
+Creativity takes center stage in this inspiring exhibition produced in partnership with Hartford Public Schools.
+Join us as we celebrate 43rd Hartford Youth Art Renaissance with a collection of 100 exemplary artworks created by students in kindergarten through grade 12 on view at the museum.
+An audio guide of select students’ reflections on their masterpieces will accompany the installations.
 Come revel in the artistic excellence of Hartford youth and leave inspired!